 We'll be back after this, folks.

-If you know, if it's for children, I know, but this still is a big deal.
+If, you know, if it's for children, I know, but this still is a big deal.

-Do you know how much that play cost that guy in endorsement money and interview number 15 of the Seahawks could have had the richest offseason of anybody in this league this season?
+Number 15 of the Seahawks could have had the richest offseason of anybody in this league this season.

-All because he would have been the guy, he'd have gotten the MVP, he would have gotten everything.
+All because he would have been the guy.

 He's now an afterthought.

-It's just the breaks of the game.
+This just the breaks of the game.

 At least he didn't say he didn't find out about the call until after the game when he saw the reporters asking him about it.

-That's how Obama, if Obama had been the head coach in the press conference, Obama would.
+If Obama had been the head coach in the press conference, Obama would, I have no idea about that call.

 I didn't know that was the call until we got back here in the locker room.

-Was he uh using a condom?
+Was he using a condom?

 When did this happen?

-You just you just saw it on TM.
+You just saw it on TM.

-It happened at Phoenix, she's at the Super Bowl, Warren Samp.
+She's at the Super Bowl, Warren Snapp.

 See, folks, even those guys have to pay for it.